handiko/CurriculumVitae/README.md

 Currently, I am looking for a great team who doing a lot of research or development in telemetry/electronics engineering, and eager to bring the best results of the works.

 ## Skills
+**Atmel AVR Microcontrollers**

+I learn this skill mainly by autodidact and through the instrumentation study group.
+I started this skill on the Atmel AVR microcontrollers using CV-AVR and already migrated to the Arduino platform by now.
+Few of my projects which using Atmel AVR microcontrollers:
+* APRS Tracker using Arduino UNO & DRA818V VHF Radio Module : https://github.com/handiko/Arduino-APRS
+* Re-flashing JDY-08 Bluetooth 4.0 module with HM-10 firmware : https://github.com/handiko/JDY-08-Reflash
+* iBeacon using a JDY-08 Bluetooth 4.0 module :

 ## Education